 Available in 6 different colors, and various sizes, there’s one to suit every shower.
 It’ll instantly add an element of luxury to your bathroom too!

 Vinyl curtains aren’t plastic free, nor are they zero waste.
 However, they are a lot more affordable than natural fiber options and can still keep dangerous toxins out of your home.

 Curtains made with PEVA, a type of vinyl, are a good option because of their affordability, lack of toxins, and ability to biodegrade at end-of-life.
 They are also machine washable, and will last longer than a typical plastic shower curtain.

 However, it’s important to note that some research suggests that PEVA can be harmful to some organisms, so environmentally speaking, natural fibers are still your best option if you want a fully eco-friendly shower curtain.

-- Buy this fun PEVA shower curtain from Bed Bath & Beyond
+Recycled PEVA Shower Curtain from Bed Bath & Beyond

 If you don’t need the privacy of a shower curtain and are willing to make a sleek investment for your bathroom, consider a glass shower screen that you install in place of a shower curtain.
 Glass is infinitely recyclable, relatively easy to clean, and won’t emit toxic chemicals into your bathroom.

 Shower screens may not be an option if you live in an apartment with certain installation restrictions, but if you own a home, these may be a good option- both aesthetically and environmentally.